jsl03/apricot/README.md

 #### But I want to use GP Regression for precisely those problems!

 You're not alone!
 This is an area of active research.
-For currently existing solutions I suggest taking a look at the sparse and/or "special structure" GP models in either [GPyTorch](https://gpytorch.ai/) or [GPflow](https://github.com/GPflow/GPflow).
+For currently existing solutions I suggest taking a look at the low-rank (or "sparse") and/or "special structure" GP models in either [GPyTorch](https://gpytorch.ai/) or [GPflow](https://github.com/GPflow/GPflow).

 For a good introduction to the literature (and so you can understand the options presented by the above two packages), I would suggest starting with these two papers: